|

 Fertilizing

-Seasonal plants such as annual flowers and vegetables will need more feeding than slower-growing
+& Repotting Seasonal plants such as annual flowers and vegetables will need more feeding than slower-growing

 containerized trees and shrubs.
 Annuals grow quickly, exhausting nutrients in the soil.
 No matter what kind of container plant

+you have, apply fertilizer only during the growing season.
 Liquid fertilizer is easy to use for baskets, window boxes, and smaller containers.
 Use an all-purpose

 flower and garden fertilizer.
 If you are growing mostly flowers and fruiting plants, a fertilizer with a high potash content